medic/cht-docs/content/en/apps/tutorials/form-properties.md

 ```

 {{% alert title="Note" %}} Be sure to replace the values `<username>` and `<password>` with the actual username and password of your test instance. {{% /alert %}}

+Once you successfully upload the `assessment.properties.json` file, 'Assessment' will appear as an action _only_ for person contacts who are less that 5 years old.
+Additionally, the `icon-healthcare-assessment` icon will now show alongside the action name.